mossmanpete/ParadigmCore/docs/ethereum-peg.md

     }
     ```
 10. If the staker already has an entry in `state.balances`, the state transition from the event is applied to their balance (i.e. if it was a `StakeMade` event, the corresponding amount is added to their balance, if it was a `StakeRemoved` event, the amount is subtracted).
-11. At fixed intervals (round end height for that period), an arbitrary validator will submit a `Rebalance` proposal including a new rate-limit mapping.
+11. At fixed intervals (once the round end height for that period is reached), an arbitrary validator will submit a `rebalance` transaction including a proposal for the new rate-limit mapping.
 If adopted into state, the mapping is used in the next period.
+Note: it does not matter if many validators submit proposals at the same time since only one can be accepted.
+In fact, they all should submit proposals if they are in sync with Ethereum and the OrderStream, and are functioning properly.
-12. Upon receipt of a `Rebalance` proposal, a validator node will construct a rate-limit mapping based on the in-state balances (from `state.balances`).
+12. Upon receipt of a `rebalance` transaction, a validator node will construct a rate-limit mapping based on the current in-state balances (from `state.balances`).
-13. The receiving validator will compare the newly constructed mapping to the mapping included in the proposal, and if they match, the validator votes to adopt the proposed mapping.
+13. The receiving validator will compare the newly constructed local mapping to the proposed mapping included in the `rebalance` transaction.
+If they match, the validator votes to adopt the proposed mapping.
 Ex:
     ```js
     // pseudocode - this isn't actually how Tendermint works